Martin Fiebig: World War II

 At the outbreak of war, Fiebig was an Oberst (colonel) commanding the 4th Bomber Wing (Kampfgeschwader 4, KG4) which flew Heinkel He 111 medium bombers, which first saw operational service during the invasion of Poland.
 On 10 May 1940, in the early stages of the Battle of the Netherlands, he was shot down and captured by the Dutch during the initial attack on Rotterdam-Waalhaven airfield.
 He had led the attack by II Gruppe of KG 4 and his was one of the first planes shot down.
-He was released following the Nazi victory and occupation.
+He was released following the German victory and conquest of the Netherlands.

 Fiebig then commanded KG4 during the Battle of Belgium, the Battle of France, and the Battle of Britain.
 On 8 May 1940, he was awarded the Knight's Cross of the Iron Cross.
 In April 1941, he led KG4 during the German-led Axis invasion of Yugoslavia including the bombing of Belgrade.

 During the Battle of Stalingrad, Fiebig was commanding of the VIII Air Corps (Fliegerkorps VIII) in the Stalingrad sector.
 When the 250,000-strong 6th Army was encircled in that city in November 1942, Fiebig was tasked with supplying it from the air, despite protesting to the commander of the 6th Army, Generaloberst Friedrich Paulus that such an operation was not feasible.
 Fiebig appealed to the commander of the Luftwaffe 4th Air Fleet (Luftflotte 4, LF4), Generaloberst Wolfram Freiherr von Richthofen, who was responsible for all Luftwaffe operations in the southern Soviet Union.
 Richthofen agreed with Fiebig's assessment, and urged senior generals to order a breakout by the 6th Army.
 His pleas to Generaloberst Maximilian von Weichs at Army Group B, and even to the commander-in-chief of the Luftwaffe, Reichsmarshall Hermann Göring were rebuffed, and despite his good relationship with Adolf Hitler, no-one would allow him to express his opposition to the Führer himself.
 On 23 December 1942, Fiebig was awarded the Oak Leaves to his Knight's Cross of the Iron Cross.